 Secure Results Files

 Files uploaded via File Upload items can be further secured by enabling the "Require login to access files" setting, on your form's "Settings -> Security" page.
 This setting replaces file links appearing in results with encoded links which require you to be logged in.

 All forms are protected by an automatic reCAPTCHA.
 If an unusual pattern of submissions is detected for your form, a reCAPTCHA will selectively appear to prevent abuse.
-You can further customize the reCAPTCHA, on your form's "Settings -> Security" page, to appear always or appear never.
+You can further customize the forms with CAPTCHA on your form's "Settings -> Security" page to either appear always or appear never.

-For compatibility with reCAPTCHA, to make sure it has enough space to display, it's best to make your forms at least 300px wide.
+For compatibility with reCAPTCHA, it's best to make your forms at least 300px wide to make sure it has enough space to display.

 - Authentication: The safety of your account identification information is taken very seriously and is always encrypted in transit and at rest.
 Account passwords are subject to minimum complexity requirements.
 Login is required to access collected data and files by default.